MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/get-started/Create-a-virtual-switch-for-Hyper-V-virtual-machines.md

 ## Management Operating System sharing

-For virtual switches connected to an external network, you can allow the management operating system to share the selected network adapter.
+An external virtual switch allows your virtual machines to connect to an external network.
+You can also allow the management operating system to share the same selected network adapter.
 To begin, follow these steps.

 #### [Hyper-V Manager](#tab/hyper-v-manager)